 Korea stock prediction (KOSPI): our honest numbers on a retail-driven market

-Our model lands around 46% directional accuracy on KOSPI β close to even, a slight bias below 50% on a moderate sample.
+Our model lands around 49.7% directional accuracy on KOSPI — basically a coin flip, blended — on a now-large verified sample.
+The one relative bright spot: the 3-day horizon at about 54%.
 Here's why retail 'ant' flow and chaebol concentration wash out the technical signal.

-As of writing, across ~209 verified Korea predictions, our directional accuracy on KOSPI large-caps is about 46%.
+As of writing, across ~2,230 verified Korea predictions, our blended directional accuracy on KOSPI large-caps is about 49.7%.

-That is, to put it plainly, close to even β a slight bias below 50%, in fact.
+That is, to put it plainly, a coin flip — just barely below even.

-Compare that with our US large-cap number β about 54% on ~830 verified predictions β and against our blended cross-market number of about 46% on ~2,248 verified predictions.
-The exact same model architecture that produces a small but real edge on US large-caps produces essentially no edge on Korea.
+Compare that with our best markets — Canada and the US, both around 53% — and against our blended cross-market number of about 49.7% across all 16 markets we cover.
+The exact same model architecture that produces a small but real edge on Canada and US large-caps produces essentially no edge on Korea, blended.

 So why is Korea so hard?
 This is the genuinely interesting part, and it tells you something real about how this market works.